The Buzz · New Brunswick Civic Wire

 The Record

-Your City Hall was a bit too quiet this week, eh?
+Your City Hall has been quieter than a clam at low tide.
 Good morning from the Fundy shore — the tide's turning, and so is New Brunswick.
 Let's get into it.
-I'll tell you what, it's been a funny old week d...
+I'll tell you what, this whole week has b...

 Caleb Duguay-Firth New Brunswick Civic Wire